macleod2486/Whisper/README.md

 ### Instructions

-- Just start the client file in the src
+- Configure your username within the file in the etc/ directory and the port you want your server to listen off of
-- Configure your username within the file in the etc/ directory
+- Start the file named client.py within the src/ directory
 - Then generate your keys, then give the public key file with a .pub extension to your friend/relative/someone you're going to chat with and vice versa.
 - Once complete start the server with the server button then connect to your friends server.

 ### Current near future goals

 - ~~Encrypt the private keys and require a password to unlock~~
-- Fingerprint public keys
+- ~~Fingerprint public keys~~
 - Make more efficient
 - Allow multiple users to connect
 - Send files